 Maximum Number of Awards

-Eligible applicants may apply for only a Keystone Historic Preservation Project Grant OR a Keystone Historic Preservation Construction Grant, not both.
-Please note that the application due dates for both applications are March 1, 2017.
+Eligible applicants may apply for only a Keystone Historic Preservation Planning Grant OR a Keystone Historic Preservation Construction Grant, not both.
+Please note that the application due dates for both applications are March 1, 2023.
 Applicants meeting the relevant eligibility requirements may also apply for support through the Certified Local Government Grant Program.

 Availability of Funds

 Grant awards are subject to the annual availability of funds from the Commonwealth of Pennsylvania.
 Funding is based on the state fiscal year, July through June.

 The following are the types of organizations that are eligible to apply.
 Please check with the grant manager to confirm organizational eligibility.

 - Colleges and Universities

 - Religious Institutions

 - Museums and historic sites that are owned by the Pennsylvania Historical and Museum Commission but operated by independent nonprofit organizations

 - Multipurpose Organizations.
 Individual subunits (e.g. Moravian Pottery and Tile Works) within multipurpose government (e.g. County of Bucks) or tax-exempt organizations may apply for grants if they function as a discrete unit within the parent organization.
 A subunit that is part of a larger organization will be deemed eligible if: